 But wouldn’t it have been interesting to ask these “scientists” how they feel about the safety and the testing of vaccinations, the conflicts of interest in testing, or even the heavy schedule of vaccines delivered at once to a baby with a rapidly forming immune system.

-Polls are determined by the questions asked, and if you don’t know the questions asked, you really don’t know the meaning of the outcome.
+Outcomes of polls are determined by the questions asked, and if you don’t know the questions asked, you really don’t know the meaning of the outcome.

-So, going back to our title: Studies Show, it should be obvious right now that studies show exactly what the moneyed people behind the studies want to show; that with enough money, we can show that up is down, right is left, and the water in Flint, Michigan is potable.
+So going back to our title: Studies Show, it should be obvious right now that studies show exactly what the moneyed people behind the studies want to show; that with enough money, we can show that up is down, right is left, and the water in Flint, Michigan is potable.